isomerpages/pa-chingay/_whats-on/Chingay Mama Shop.md

                     <h3 style="font-size: 1em; margin: 0 0 .3em;">Scent by SIX</h3>
                 </div>
                 <p style="padding: 0 1em 1em;margin: 0; overflow: hidden;">
-                    A homegrown fragrance label that champions mental health, using scents to soothe, to heal and to delight our mental wellness.
-Scent by SIX i<br>
+                    A homegrown fragrance label that champions mental health, using scents to soothe, to heal and to delight our mental wellness.<br />Scent by SIX is proudly a Singapore brand "using only premium ingredients and raw materials, sourced sustainably."<br>
                     <a href="https://www.lazada.sg/products/i1712456677.html">Purchase Now</a>
                 </p>
             </div>